intersystems-dach/VSCode-ObjectScript-HowTo/Chapters/KeyboardShortcuts.md

 # Visual Studio Code Keyboard Shortcuts

 A key to be more productive with Visual Studio Code is to use the builtin keyboard shortcuts.
+You can view the full list of keyboard shortcuts by going to `File > Preferences > Keyboard Shortcuts`.

 > Note: Some of these shortcuts may differ based on the specific operating system or keyboard layout you're using (here for german layout).